globant-ui/html5bootcamp/README.md

 10. Take some free air and then create a function to highlight your name in the server response content.
 Call it right after setting the response inside the div.

-11. AJAX: using *[jsonp](#extra-documentation)*, get the response from [http://tweetproxy.ap01.aws.af.cm/search](http://tweetproxy.ap01.aws.af.cm/search) with parameter data "q=html5"
+11. AJAX: get the response from [https://api.spotify.com/v1/search](https://api.spotify.com/v1/search) with parameters data "q = 'Rolling Stones', type = 'album'"
-First log the service response in Chrome's console to analyze data, then display tweets inside another section in the right side of the screen.
-The <article> element must be used to contain the Tweets.
+First log the service response in Chrome's console to analyze data, then display albums inside another section in the right side of the screen.
+The <article> element must be used to contain the album data.
-For each tweet show: from_user, text, created_at, profile_image_url.
+For each album show: name, type, image, release_date, and a link to spotify for that album.

-12. Add a transparent background covering the whole screen behind the tweets <section> so the background gets dimmed.
+12. Add an input type="text", and reuse the code for exercise 11, so the user can perform search for any artist albums.

 13. Validate your page using W3C validator: [https://addons.mozilla.org/en-US/firefox/addon/web-developer/](https://addons.mozilla.org/en-US/firefox/addon/web-developer/)

 #####Key Points:#####

-1, 5, 7, 10, 13
+1, 5, 7, 11, 13

 #####Mobile Test:#####